Warm-Started QAOA with Custom Mixers Provably Converges and Computationally Beats Goemans-Williamson's Max-Cut at Low Circuit Depths: Introduction

-In recent work, Tate et al. \cite{TFHMG20} and Egger et al. \cite{egger2020warm} explored different approaches for warm-starting QAOA.
-The approach by Tate et al. \cite{TFHMG20} considered warm-starting QAOA using rank-2 and rank-3 Burer-Monteiro locally optimal solutions for Max-Cut; however, their method plateaus even at low circuit depths of $p=1$ for some initializations.
-Furthermore, their method is unable to improve the cut quality for some instances.
-For the Max-Cut problem, Egger et al. \cite{egger2020warm} construct the initial quantum state by (non-trivially) mapping a single specific cut $(S, V \setminus S)$ (obtained via GW or possibly other means) to an initial quantum state.
-Egger et al. also modify the mixing Hamiltonian so that at depth $p=1$ (with the right choice of QAOA variational parameters), the cut $(S, V \setminus S)$ is recovered; however, there is no evidence to suggest that such an approach will converge to the optimal solution for depth $p \to \infty$.
+The above results also suggest that in order to realize some kind of quantum advantage, more information beyond the standard QAOA algorithm might be needed.
+Recent work has considered modifications and variations of the QAOA algorithm itself, as in this work, which we discuss next.

-Our work is primarily an extension of the initial warm-start approaches by Tate et al. \cite{TFHMG20} and Egger et al. \cite{egger2020warm}; we modify the mixing Hamiltonian to achieve convergence as a result of adiabatic principles and we provide non-trivial guarantees on the approximation ratio (in the case of projected GW solutions).
-As previously mentioned, this is the first warm-started QAOA approach to achieve both of these properties.
-Additionally, the warm-start initializations in our approach yield a more rich and interesting distribution of cuts (compared to Egger et al.'s single-cut-initialization approach) which we believe heavily contributes to QAOA-warmest's performance.
+The closest works related to this paper are those by Tate et al. \cite{TFHMG20} and Egger et al. \cite{egger2020warm}, where the authors have explored multiple approaches for warm-starting QAOA.
+Tate et al. \cite{TFHMG20} considered warm-starting QAOA using $2$ and $3$-\dimensional Burer-Monteiro locally optimal solutions for Max-Cut; however, their method plateaus even at low circuit depths of $p=1$ for some initializations, and it is unable to improve the cut quality for some instances.
+For the Max-Cut problem, Egger et al. \cite{egger2020warm} constructed the initial quantum state by (non-trivially) mapping a single specific cut $(S, V \setminus S)$ (obtained via the Goemans-Williamson algorithm or possibly other means) to an initial quantum state.
+Egger et al. also modified the mixing Hamiltonian so that at depth $p=1$ (with the right choice of QAOA variational parameters), the cut $(S, V \setminus S)$ is recovered; however, there is no evidence to suggest that such an approach will converge to the optimal solution for depth $p \to \infty$.
+They further proposed a different continuous warm-started QAOA for Quadratic Unconstrained Binary Optimization (QUBO) problems, which enjoys convergence guarantees.
+For certain classes of QUBO's, the binary variables can be relaxed to be in the interval $[0,1]$ to obtain a convex quadratic program whose optimal solution can then be mapped to the Bloch sphere.
+Our mixer is a generalization of the mixer used in this particular approach by Egger et al.; however, the initialization scheme is quite different.
+In particular, their continuous warm-started QAOA approach cannot be directly applied to Max-Cut as the corresponding relaxed quadratic program is not convex.